sayful1411/sayful1411/README.md

-### Hi there 👋, my name is Md Sayful Islam
+## Hi there 👋, my name is Md Sayful Islam
 #### A Professional Laravel Developer and WordPress Expert
 <img src="https://i.ibb.co/C1pjyRB/developer-cover.png" alt="developer-cover" border="0">

 Hey!
 My name is Md.
 Sayful Islam.
 I am a professional and skilled web developer.
 I have been learning web development for more than two years.
-I am skilled in html5, css3, javascript (basic), jquery (basic), bootstrap5, PSD to Html, WordPress, Php, and Laravel.
+I am experienced in html5, css3, javascript (basic), jquery (basic), bootstrap5, PSD to Html, WordPress, Php, and Laravel.
 Every website I make will be responsive and load fast.
-I will provide my services with 100% satisfaction to my client.
-If you want to know more feel free to contact me.
+I will provide my services with 100% satisfaction to my client if you'd like to know more feel free to contact me.

-Skills: PHP / LARAVEL / JS / HTML / CSS / BOOTSTRAP / WORDPRESS
+Skills: PHP / LARAVEL / JS / HTML / CSS / BOOTSTRAP / WordPress

 - 🔭 I’m currently working on ARSoftHost
 - 🌱 I’m currently learning Laravel